Most Gulf markets end lower on weak oil

-Saudi Arabia’s benchmark index dropped 0.4%, extending losses from the previous session, with ACWA Power Company retreating 3.7%.
+Saudi Arabia’s benchmark index dropped 0.4 percent, extending losses from the previous session, with ACWA Power Company retreating 3.7 percent.

-ACWA Power on Sunday obtained non-recourse project financing totaling 10.8 billion riyals ($2.88 billion) for the Qurayyah independent power plant expansion project.
+ACWA Power on Sunday obtained non-recourse project financing totaling 10.8 billion riyals (USD2.88 billion) for the Qurayyah independent power plant expansion project.

-However, Saudi National Bank - the country’s biggest lender by assets - advanced 1.7% after reporting about a 20% increase in third-quarter net profit.
+However, Saudi National Bank - the country’s biggest lender by assets - advanced 1.7 percent after reporting about a 20 percent increase in third-quarter net profit.

 The market’s direction for the week will likely depend on forthcoming earnings reports, as further strong results from the banking sector could sustain the recent upward trend, said Hani Abuagla, senior market analyst at XTB MENA.